 What is it?

-Sickle Cell is a group of inherited red blood cell disorders.
-It is passed down the same way people get the color of their eyes, skin, and hair from their parents.
-Both parents need to carry a gene for Sickle Cell in order for a child to inherit the disease.
-There is absolutely no way to catch the disease.
-You’re either born with it or you’re not.
+Sickle cell is a red blood cell disorder.
+It is inherited.
+That means that it’s passed down the same way people get the color of their eyes, skin, and hair from their parents.
+For a child to inherit sickle cell, both parents need to carry the gene for it.
+There is no way to catch sickle cell and it is not contagious.
+You are born with it.

 Why am I so much more tired than other people?

-Sickle Cell pain is caused when sickled blood cells get stuck in blood vessels.
-Because of their shape, stiffness, and stickiness, sickled cells won’t always slide past each other smoothly like round red blood cells do.
-Instead, they can catch on each other and form pile ups.
-These pile ups mean that your organs and bones may not be getting the oxygen that they need.
+Sickle cell pain happens when sickled blood cells get stuck in blood vessels.
+Because of their shape, stiffness, and stickiness, sickled cells don’t slide past each other smoothly like round red blood cells do.
+Instead, they can catch on each other and form pile-ups.
+These pile-ups mean that your organs and tissues may not be getting the oxygen that they need.

 About 100,000 people in the United States have sickle cell.
 Here’s how it breaks down:

 - People of African descent make up 90% of the population with sickle cell in the United States